NixOS/nix/doc/manual/src/architecture/store/concrete/path.md

 Files in the store object can contain store paths, and processes may read these paths.
 Nix can only guarantee [referential integrity](closure.md) if store paths do not cross store boundaries.

-Therefore one can only copy store objects to a different store if
+Therefore one can only copy store objects to a different store if either

 - the source and target stores' directories match

-  or

 - the store object in question has no references, that is, contains no store paths.